bensteUEM/ct-iframes/README.md

-# CT Events Load Extension
+# CT IFrames Extension

-This project visualizes event load for services.
+This extension provides additional iframes which can be used to embed churchtools information into restricted websites e.g. https://www.gemeindebaukasten.de/ used in ELKW.

 ## Getting Started